borgbackup/borgweb/README.rst

 What is BorgWeb?
 ----------------
-BorgWeb is a browser-based user interface for Borg Backup.
+BorgWeb is a browser-based user interface for `Borg Backup <https://borgbackup.github.io/borgbackup/>`_.

 NOT RELEASED DEVELOPMENT VERSIONS HAVE UNKNOWN COMPATIBILITY PROPERTIES.

 THIS IS SOFTWARE IN DEVELOPMENT, DECIDE YOURSELF WHETHER IT FITS YOUR NEEDS.

-Please also see the LICENSE for more information.
+Please also see the `LICENSE <https://github.com/borgbackup/borgweb/blob/master/LICENSE>`_ for more information.

 Main features